 AMD’s long-awaited Ryzen 5000 line of processors has finally launched, and like the RTX 3000 launch before it, the CPUs sold out almost instantly at launch.
 Unlike Nvidia with its RTX 3000 graphics cards, though, AMD quickly promised more stock to come soon.
 That's already come to fruition for lots of the Ryzen 5000 line, though the situation differs from chip to chip.

-Also, different stores all have different approaches to selling AMD’s hottest new processors.
+Also, different stores all have different approaches to selling AMD’s hottest new processors, including AMD's own store.
 Since we might see even more stock coming in the future, let’s run through America’s major component retailers to get you ready to buy AMD's new chips as soon as they become available again.

 AMD Ryzen 5 5600X: Where to Buy